AionNext/BizCod/Programming Guide/Logic.md

 This is how it works:

-The switch expression is evaluated once.
+- switch expression is evaluated once
-The value of the expression is compared with the values of each case.
+- value of the expression is compared with the values of each case
-If there is a match, the associated block of code is executed.
+- if there is a match, the associated block of code is executed
-If there is no match, the default code block is executed.
+- if there is no match, the default code block is executed.

 ____________________
 2021 AionNEXT Corporation<br>